RealityETH/reality-eth-monorepo/packages/dapp/README.md

 # Reality Check Design
 Edmund Edgar, 2017-09-01

+Reality Check is a crowd-sourced on-chain smart contract oracle system by Reality Keys.

 ## Goals

  * You or your contract can ask an arbitrary question and get an answer to it.